✨ Professional Resume Review | Get Yours Today | Certified Experts

 Alignment with Job Requirements

 From the get-go, hiring managers assess and look for the best fit for their company.
-Hence, you are much more likely to get an interview invitation email if you apply to jobs that suit your ability, experience, profile, or skillset.
+Hence, you are much more likely to get an interview invitation email if you apply for jobs that suit your ability, experience, profile, or skill set.

 So, give close attention to each point in the responsibilities and requirements section of the job description.

-After doing that, ensure you can hit, if not 100%, then 90% of the requirements before showing you’re interested in the job.
+After doing that, ensure you can meet at least 90% of the requirements before showing interest in the job.

 In some cases, you might find quick questions.
 These questions are asked to help you confirm if the job is a good match.
 Don’t ignore them.